 This is truly one of the most beloved events in the city each year.

 Visit the Rockefeller Christmas Tree website for an up-to-date schedule, and to learn more about the history of the tree.

 The Bronx Zoo is one of the best zoos in the country and November is the best month to visit as the animals are more active this time of year.

-The Zoo’s Harvest Festival throughout the month allows kids to participate in apple-tasting, to learn about composting and how to press flowers.
+The Zoo also holds a Harvest Festival in the fall.
+Kids can participate in apple tasting, learn about composting, and also learn how to press flowers.

 Be sure to see our post on ways to get discounts on tickets to the Bronx Zoo!